thi-ng/umbrella/packages/transducers/README.md

 ## API

-_Documentation is slowly forthcoming in the form of doc comments (incl. code examples) for a small, but growing number the functions listed below.
+_Documentation is slowly forthcoming in the form of doc comments (incl. code examples) for a growing number the functions listed below.
 Please see source code for now._

 ### Types